DylanGnatz/NBIoT-ShippingTracker/README.md

 ## 6. Use Sequelize to build insert/update functions for database interface

-## 7. Write a back-end server API with Node and Express to accept HTTP requests from the client and Twilio webhooks
+## 7. Write a back-end server API with Node and Express

-## 8. Build a web app for accessing tracking data using create-react-app
+## 8. Build a front-end web app using create-react-app

-## 9. Add Google Maps API integration to provide map view of GPS location
+## 9. Add Google Maps API integration

 ## 10. Deploy server to Azure